 I like to save this lesson for the end of the week to give my students prior exposure to reading workshop.
 It’s beneficial to incorporate students into this lesson as much as possible to have more “buy-in” to the procedures and routines of reading workshop.
 Have students work in small groups to brainstorm what they think are important guidelines for reading workshop.
 After a couple minutes, I call the whole group back together and compile students’ responses into an anchor chart that states your expectations.
 Examples: 1.
 You must always be reading a book or writing your thoughts about your reading, 2.
 You must work silently to allow everyone to do their best thinking, 3.
 Use a soft voice in reading groups or when conferencing with the teacher, 4.
 Only abandon one book a month, 5.
 Record everything you read in your reading log, 5.
 Always do your best work.

-One great mentor text for this lesson is What if Everyone Did That, because some of our guidelines wouldn’t be necessary if there were only a few students in the classroom.
+One great mentor text for this lesson is What If Everybody Did That?, because some of our guidelines wouldn’t be necessary if there were only a few students in the classroom.
 However, when there are 25 students demonstrating a certain behavior, things change.
 While I don’t use a lot of worksheets in reading, this one allows me to meet with students individually as they are still building their independent reading stamina.

 All of the printables and lessons in this post are from my Reading Workshop Unit 1.
-You can check it out (and the other units) here!
+You can check it out (and the other units) on my TpT shop!

 You can also receive a FREE reading workshop starter kit by adding your email in the form below!